jacobsee/amq-broker-operator/README.md

 If you access the route, it should take you to the AMQ management console (after a few minutes of booting up... it's not instantaneous).

+## Testing

+Unit testing of the reconcile loop can be ran with `go test ./pkg/controller/amqbroker`.
+This stands up a fake kube API for our operator to operate against, creates an `AMQBroker` custom resource, and triggers a reconcile event on that resource.

 ## But this doesn't have persistence/TLS/other good stuff

 You're right, I haven't added those things, you should give it a try.
 I just did this to quickly learn about operators.